SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Experiment

 \subsection{Error Analysis}

-To better understand the challenges of our \dataset dataset, we conduct an error analysis for InstructGPT, GPT-4, and PoT.

-\paragraph{InstructGPT and GPT-4.} The confusion matrices for InstructGPT and GPT-4 under the zero-shot 3-class setting are shown in Figure~\ref{fig:GPT3.5cm}.
-We find that both models displayed difficulty in accurately predicting the NEI class.
+\paragraph{InstructGPT and GPT-4.} We show the confusion matrices for InstructGPT and GPT-4 under the zero-shot 3-class setting in Figure~\ref{fig:GPT3.5cm}.
+We find that both models have difficulty in accurately predicting the NEI class.
 InstructGPT displays a pattern of ``less confident'', frequently classifying supported and refuted claims as `NEI'.
-In contrast, GPT-4 exhibits a pattern of ``overconfidence'', incorrectly categorizing NEI claims as either supported or refuted.
+In contrast, GPT-4 exhibits overconfidence, incorrectly categorizing NEI claims as either supported or refuted.
 This corroborates our earlier observation that distinguishing whether a claim is \textit{verifiable} is one of the key challenges for \dataset.

-Further, we also examine individual error instances, with typical examples provided in Figure~\ref{fig:GPT3.5error_1} and Figure~\ref{fig:GPT3.5error_2} within Appendix~\ref{append:error cases for GPT3.5}.
-The majority of `supported' claims that were incorrectly classified as `refuted' (Case 6) typically involve numerical reasoning or comparisons.
-Conversely, when `refuted' claims are inaccurately predicted as `supported' (Case 3), we find that LLMs often overlook claims containing negation, indicating a lack of deep comprehension.
-For cases where `supported' or `refuted' claims are erroneously predicted as `NEI' (Case 1 and Case 2), such claims typically demand extensive reasoning and a nuanced understanding of the research findings.
+Further, we also examine individual error instances, with typical examples provided in Figures~\ref{fig:GPT3.5error_1} and~\ref{fig:GPT3.5error_2} of Appendix~\ref{append:error cases for GPT3.5}.
+The majority of `supported' claims that were incorrectly classified as `refuted' (Case~6) involve numerical reasoning or comparison.
+Conversely, when `refuted' claims are inaccurately predicted as `supported' (Case~3), we find that LLMs often overlook claims containing negation, indicating a lack of deep comprehension.
+For cases where `supported' or `refuted' claims are erroneously predicted as `NEI' (Cases~1 and 2), such claims typically demand extensive reasoning and a deep understanding of the research findings.
 Interestingly, when faced with these complex cases, the model tends to default to the safer choice of `uncertain' (NEI).
-This underscores the importance of NEI claims and highlights the more balanced distribution of NEI claims in our \dataset dataset.